 - Immediately following the procedure, you will be observed for approximately 30 minutes.
-You will able to leave Dr. Goldman’s office when recovery is complete.
+You will able to leave the office when recovery is complete.
 You will be allowed to eat and drink in 1-2 hours.
-A family member should come with you so that Dr. Goldman can discuss the findings with you.
+A family member should come with you so that the doctor can discuss the findings with you.
 You may not remember having the procedure done.

 - A complete report will be given to your referring physician.

-- You may not remember your procedure or Dr. Goldman’s explanation of what your examination showed.
+- You may not remember your procedure or the doctor’s explanation of what your examination showed.
 You will probably sleep much of the day.
 This is a normal reaction to the mediations you have been given.
 You should plan to go home and rest for the remainder of the day.

 - You may have nothing to eat or drink for 1-2 hours and until your gag reflex returns.
 You can check this by touching the back of your throat with your finger.
 When your gag reflex returns, begin first by drinking fluids.
 Then proceed with solid food for your evening meal.

-- You may have a temporary sore throat which may be helped by lozenges or gargle.
+- You may have a temporary sore throat which may be helped by sucking on lozenges or gargling.

 - Do not attempt to drive, operate machinery or return to work on the day of the examination.

-- If any of the following problems occur, call Dr. Goldman’s office:
+- If any of the following problems occur, call VIGI: